Cyfrin/vscode-aderyn/README.md

 5. Create a [`manifest`](https://github.com/Cyfrin/vscode-aderyn/blob/main/manifest.sample) file and point it to **Cargo.toml** in Aderyn’s repository.
 6. Open the project in VS Code and press **F5** to launch a development instance.

+> Note: Step 4 and 5 are optional.
+Required only when debugging language server.